Sumikko Gurashi: Sumikko Gurashi: Good to Be in The Corner (2019)

+Sumikko Gurashi: The Little Wizard in the Blue Moonlight (2021)

 In 2021, a second movie was released, Sumikko Gurashi: The Little Wizard in the Blue Moonlight (映画 すみっコぐらし 青い月夜のまほうのコ, Eiga Sumikko Gurashi: Aoi Tsukiyo no Mahō no Ko).
 It was directed by Takahiro Omori with a screenplay by Reiko Yoshida.
-Like the first movie, it was produced by Fanworks with art directing by Kaori Hino.
+Like the first movie, it was produced by Fanworks with art directed by Kaori Hino.
 The theme song was performed by the alternative rock group Bump of Chicken.
 Yuri Yokomizo made rough sketches for character designs and collaborated with the movie design team in creating the concept.
 Much of the work on the movie was done remotely, using screen sharing.
-It opened in 184 theaters and was #2 at the weekend box office, going up to #1 the week after.
-As of January 2022 the total box office was over 1 billion yen.
+The film revolves around the new character Five (ふぁいぶ, faibu) who is the smallest of a group of wizards, and not very good at magic.

+The plot of the film takes place in the fall.
+The Sumikko go on a camping trip to the Sumikko lake where the mysterious lake creature Sumisshi lives.
+Sumisshi is a dinosaur and Tokage's mother, but that is kept secret from the other Sumikko.
+They end up never meeting Sumisshi.

+Back home, the Sumikko are outside looking at the moon, when a group of wizards arrive from the sky in a magic glowing boat.
+The wizards do magic tricks and hold a party.
+The Sumikko dance and play badminton in the sky with the wizards.
+The smallest wizard, named Five, tries to help out, but things keep going wrong, like instead of a donut a tire appears.

+As the wizards leave, they make a mistake and leave Five behind.
+Tokage invites Five to its house in a tree in the woods, and hides its mementos of Sumisshi in a chest.
+Five learns about the Sumikko world and partakes in activities, but still cries, missing the other wizards.